 Successful applicants will:

-Have extensive coaching experience (particularly in soccer, basketball, and lacrosse) that will contribute to the overall coaching expertise and depth and quality of coaching available to Dublin athletes and/or will be an educator who may be asked to teach a class or classes in their area of expertise.
+Have coaching or athletic experience that will contribute to the overall coaching expertise and depth and quality of coaching available to Dublin athletes.

 Possess excellent interpersonal, verbal and written communication skills and have comfort working with a wide variety of constituencies as a relationship-builder, who can converse and interact at any level, influence a range of stakeholders, and inspire loyalty, respect, and admiration.